Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Sharpness of Theorems , , and

-\begin{rem} For singular surfaces, it is often more suitable to consider liftability of the pairs of log resolutions and their exceptional divisors than that of themselves (see \cite{ABL}, \cite{CTW}, and \cite{KN} for example).
-In Example \ref{Example:Langer's surface}, we constructed the pathological example from the pair consisting of $\PP_{k}^2$ and all the $\mathbb{F}_p$-lines.
-However, this pair clearly lifts to $W(k)$.
+\begin{rem} For a singular surface, it is often more useful to consider the liftability of a log resolution than that of itself (see \cite{ABL}, \cite{CTW}, and \cite{KN} for example).
+In Example \ref{Example:Langer's surface}, we constructed the pathological example from the log resolution of the pair consisting of $\PP_{k}^2$ and all the $\mathbb{F}_p$-lines $\sum_{i=1}^{p^2+p+1}\overline{L}_i$.
+However, the pair $(\PP_{k}^2, \sum_{i=1}^{p^2+p+1}\overline{L}_i)$ clearly lifts to $W(k)$.
 For this reason, when we discuss lifting of a non-log smooth pair, it is more suitable to consider the liftability of a log resolution of the pair to capture pathologies in positive characteristic. \end{rem}

 \begin{rem} Example \ref{Example:Langer's surface} gives a slightly generalization of \cite[Corollary 3.3]{CT}.
 Indeed, we can drop the assumption $p\geq 3$ and replace $\sum_{i=1}^{q^2+q+1}E_i+\sum_{i=1}^{q^2+q+1}L'_i$ with $\sum_{i=1}^{q^2+q+1}L'_i$ in \cite[Corollary 3.3]{CT}.
 On the other hand, this fact also follows from \cite[Proposition 4.1]{Lan} and \cite[Proposition 11.1]{Langer19}. \end{rem}